FAQs

 Would there be any follow-up after the clinical trial?

 Yes, you would continue to see your doctor for treatment and follow-up care.
-Each clinical trial is different, so please ask your research team what the requirements are for the specific trial for which you are interested.
+Each clinical trial is different, so please ask your research team what the requirements are for the specific trial in which you are interested.

 Who pays for the clinical trial?